Processing Your Payment

 “The biggest thank you for the last 13 years,” he continued.
 “It has truly changed my life.
 You made a man’s dream come true and for that, I will be forever grateful.
 Although my heart is broken, it is also overflowing with gratitude.”

-Rudder patrons and others expressed sorrow online about the closure, with many sharing memories of the restaurant as a gathering spot for the community of 8,500.
+Rudder patrons and others expressed sorrow online about the closure, with many sharing memories of the restaurant as a gathering spot for the town of 8,500, a suburb of Portland.

 Other closures

-Chef Christian Hayes has faced similar difficult business decisions, closing three Yarmouth businesses recently.
+Chef Christian Hayes has faced similar difficult business decisions, closing three other Yarmouth businesses recently.

 After shuttering the Garrison two months ago, Hayes announced Tuesday on his social media page that he has also closed his Main Street burger restaurant Thoroughfare and the adjacent Dandy’s Handy Store.